 I had been doing online qigong over lockdown and enjoying that.
 Coming to class has a different level of depth and feel.
 Wendy

 It can be like learning to read, you need to build on the basics before writing a masterpiece.
 Usually, you need to be exposed to an idea and then integrate it.
 Changing our habits can vary in the amount of time it takes to change.
 Practicing simpler movements allows for the time to focus on these habits.
-Usually, we wear out some parts of our body faster than others.
-A doctor may call this old age.
+Usually, we wear out certain parts of our body faster than others.
+A doctor will call this old age while I may ask why hasn't the rest of you worn out too?
 It is a good idea to focus on your goals.
 We are all a work in progress so it is okay to not be perfect and there is always the next time.

 Tai chi can be practiced in different ways depending on whether you are focusing on health, meditation, or self-defense.
 Usually, we don't need to defend ourselves so I focus less on this aspect.
 However, they are not separate from each other either.
 For example, if you don't have balance then you will be in trouble in self-defense.
 Most people may not be relaxed unless they feel safe.
 We all need to learn to relax in more stressful situations.
 The ideal scenario is reacting in a way that is appropriate to the situation you are in.......the many layers of tai chi need to be in the subconscious level so that there is reacting without thinking.
 Another consideration is calming a situation down.